c50/futurium-isa/README.md

         # Verbosity of drush commands.
 Set to TRUE to be verbose.
         drush.verbose = FALSE

         # Verbosity of PHP Codesniffer.
-Set to 0 for standard output, 1 for progress
+Set to 0 for standard output
+        # 1 for progress report
-        # report, 2 for debugging info.
+        # 2 for debugging info
         phpcs.verbose = 2

         # Set verbosity for Behat tests.
-0 is completely silent, 1 is normal output, 2
+0 is completely silent
+        # 1 is normal output
+        # 2 shows exception backtraces
-        # shows exception backtraces, 3 shows debugging information.
+        # 3 shows debugging information
         behat.options.verbosity = 3

         # User specific http_proxy variables to handle drupal_http_request.